NerdsWithAttitudes/WarpFactory/README.md

 ## Key Features

+- 3D finite difference solver for the stress-energy tensor
-- Energy condition evaluations for the point-wise Null, Weak, Dominant, and Strong
+- Energy condition evaluations for the point-wise Null, Weak, Dominant, and Strong Energy Conditions
 - Metric scalar evaluation for the shear, expansion, and vorticity
-- 3D finite difference solver for the stress-energy tensor
+- Momentum flow visualizations
 - GPU utilization for accelerated computations

 ## Documentation